 The Joint Commission and the Centers for Disease Control and Prevention (CDC) are collaborating on an initiative designed to adapt, enhance and disseminate CDC guidance related to infection prevention and control in ambulatory health care settings.
-This goal of this effort, which is supported through a CDC Safety and Healthcare Epidemiology Prevention Research Development (SHEPheRD) contract, is to create model infection control plans and expand the reach, uptake and adoption of these and other infection prevention and control guidance materials to prevent infections in outpatient settings.
+This goal of this effort, which is supported through a CDC Safety and Healthcare Epidemiology Prevention Research Development (SHEPheRD) contract, is to create model infection control plans and expand the reach, uptake and adoption of these and other infection prevention and control guidance materials in order to promote infection prevention in outpatient settings.

-The project, called ADOPT (Adaptation and Dissemination Outpatient Infection PrevenTion) Guidance, will focus on a variety of free-standing ambulatory settings and services.
-In collaboration with the CDC, The Joint Commission will select and work with 12 outpatient-focused professional organizations (e.g., medical specialties that primarily serve ambulatory patient populations), and 10 ambulatory health care systems.
+The project, called ADOPT (Adaptation and Dissemination Outpatient Infection PrevenTion) Guidance, is focusing on a variety of free-standing ambulatory settings and services.
+In collaboration with the CDC, The Joint Commission is working with 12 outpatient-focused professional organizations (e.g., medical specialties that primarily serve ambulatory patient populations), and 11 ambulatory health care systems to help promote current ambulatory-focused CDC Guidance and to develop new materials.
+View a list of project participants.
 The Joint Commission and CDC also will engage with local chapters of the professional organizations and state health departments that have an interest in enhancing infection prevention and control in their areas.

 Please read the project overview for more information.

-For more information, please contact Cheryl Richards at firstname.lastname@example.org or Barbara Braun, PhD at email@example.com.
+For more information, please contact Barbara Braun, PhD at email@example.com.